 Why do we suspect a Commercial Cyber Attack?:

 - There were no noted increases in outbound data.
-We believe that this was simply a well planned commercially motivated seek and destroy attack – meaning the goal was simply to destroy the server and all attached backup drives as quickly as possible – then try to steal as many hosting / web clients as possible after the attack.
+We believe that this was simply a well planned commercially motivated seek and destroy attack – meaning the goal was simply to destroy the server and all attached backup drives as quickly as possible at the worst possible time – 2 days before End of Financial Year taxes and accounting were in full swing…. then try to steal as many hosting / web clients as possible after the attack.

 - Hackers usually break into systems to exploit them and engage in further criminal activities (such as spamming or using the compromised system in other attacks).
 Hackers generally try to remain undetected for as long as possible – this was not the case with SV5.